-One of the main reasons why people go for retirement investment plans is because of the associated returns.
+One of the main reasons why people go for pension funds in India is because of the associated returns.
 When compared between the National Pension System and Public Provident Fund, NPS is the higher return vehicle for a portion of what you invest goes towards equity trading which signifies higher returns.
 PPF on the other hand is all about fixed returns and there is no scope for added frills.

 For the given period PPF has fixed returns on all counts and any changes are notified in advance.
 How much you are going to get back through NPS however depends upon fund manager performance and combination of asset class.
 If you are after short term, returns in case of NPS this can be volatile.
 Therefore, there is more emphasis on long-term returns since you have the option of using 50% of the amounts of equity trading through the National Pension System.
 Only 50% contributions make this a safer bet compared to mutual funds.
 When it comes to returns, NPS seems a better choice than PPF.